pgRouting/pgRoutingLayer/readme.md

 ## Installation

 This plugin can be installed using the QGIS Plugin Manager.
-You will have to enable "experimental" plugins.

 ### Dependencies